ubikorp/astro-lacking/src/content/post/playlists/2021-03-30-mendocino.md

 - Hefner
 - Here Lies Man
 - Jacques Dutronc
-- King Gizzard & The Lizard Wizard
+- King Gizzard + the Lizard Wizard
 - Kiwi jr.
-- LD & The New Criticism
+- LD + the New Criticism
 - Les Wampas
 - The Like Young
 - Lilys